 You can also create dedicated articles and posts for your affiliate programs.
-Make sure to add your own point of view, and how to you find the product.
-The good affiliate marketing strategy should be based on recommendations and not sales.
+Make sure to add your own point of view, and how do you find the product.
+A good affiliate marketing strategy should be based on recommendations and not sales.

-When you try the products, and recommend them later, your readers will find your content helpful with information and personal tips.
-That makes them want to buy from your affiliate links, and that’s not a hard job if you have the right content that people looks for it.
+When you try the products and recommend them later, your readers will find your content helpful with information and personal tips.
+That makes them want to buy from your affiliate links, and that’s not a hard job if you have the right content that people look for it.

 Also, please make sure to add No Follow attributes to all your affiliate links, and especially, banner ads.
 Google, for example, penalizes websites with no followed banner links.
 That’s because of the page ranking flow that shouldn’t be passed through those advertisements.

-There is a-another smart way to make money from your blog without affecting your content, even, your readers will not notice that they are affiliate links in the most of the cases.
+There is another smart way to make money from your blog without affecting your content, even, your readers will not notice that they are affiliate links in most of the cases.

 The best part is that you don’t have to join their thousands of retailers.
-All you have to do is to sign-up and setup your monetization method, and it’s done automatically.
+All you have to do is sign-up and set up your monetization method, and it’s done automatically.
 The program is big and trusted, and I’ve tried them and they work great, for small blogs and big websites as well.